oxylabs/oxylabs-sdk-python/README.md

 # Oxylabs Python SDK

-This is a Go SDK for the [Oxylabs](https://oxylabs.io) [Scraper APIs](https://developers.oxylabs.io/scraper-apis/getting-started).
+This is a Python SDK for the [Oxylabs](https://oxylabs.io) [Scraper APIs](https://developers.oxylabs.io/scraper-apis/getting-started).

 This will help simplify integrating with Oxylabs's APIs, which can help you with retrieving search engine results (SERP), eCommerce data, real estate data, and more.

-The Go SDK provides you with several benefits over using the raw APIs directly:
+The Python SDK provides you with several benefits over using the raw APIs directly:

 - **Simplified Interface**: abstracts away complexities, offering a straightforward user interface for interacting with the Oxylabs SERP API.
 - **Automated Request Management**: streamlines the handling of API requests and responses for enhanced efficiency and reliability.